Vyral/base-template/_posts/2019-08-12-a-quick-conversation-with-a-master-photographer.md

 <p style="text-align: center;"><em>Shawn Stallard from Chaparral Visuals has worked with us on hundreds of homes over the years.
 I recently caught up with him at the newest Sunwood Homes.</em></p>

 I had a great trip recently out to the Brookwood subdivision to visit one of their models and the photographer who was set to photograph it.
-It was developed and built by Sunwood Homes.&nbsp;
+It was developed and built by <a href="http://www.mysunwoodhomes.com/" target="_blank">Sunwood Homes.</a>&nbsp;

 This place is absolutely epic and Shawn Stallard from Chaparral Visuals talked to us about what he does in his day-to-day process.
 He’s probably done hundreds of home photography sessions for us and he shoots around 20 homes per week.&nbsp;